A jewel at the heart of Tucson’s rustic beauty.

 • Other Events Call for pricing

-* Elopement pricing is Monday – Thursday only, up to three hours, no meal service, less than 20 people.
+Note (2) Elopement pricing is Monday – Thursday only, up to three hours, no meal service, up to 20 guests.
+Includes use of one table and linen for guest book or cake.

-**A $150 surcharge will be added if the event includes the serving of food and beverages.
-Tables, chairs and linens are provided.
+**A $150 surcharge for tables, chairs and linens will be added if an event (other than weddings) includes the serving of food and beverages.

 Chapel FAQs